wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 ## Downloading a Website's HTML

 Alright, it is time to start building our web scraper!
-To start, we we will scrape all the data from [www.example.com](http://www.example.com).
+To start, we will scrape all the data from [www.example.com](http://www.example.com).
 The first thing we need to do is get example.com's HTML.
 You can get a website's HTML by sending an HTTP request.
 An HTTP request is how your browser (or web scraper) gets the HTML, JavaScript, CSS, and anything else it needs from a website’s server.
 There are many types of HTTP requests to accomplish various tasks, but we will use a GET request to ask a website's server to send us its resources.
 Python has a built-in library called `requests` that lets you easily send an HTTP request.
 Here is how to use the `requests` library to send a GET request and print example.com's HTML.

 ```python
 import requests